spiral/framework/readme.md

 The Spiral framework provides a simple Rapid Application Development (RAD) platform to develop web applications using an HMVC architecture, PSR-7, simple syntax and powerful scaffolding mechanisms (temporary in transition).

-Spiral helps you to write your business logic faster, cleaner and re-use it in future in other projects.

 Check bundle application: **https://github.com/spiral-php/application**

 Guide: https://github.com/spiral/guide